 Capitol cities have a unique opportunity to combine local & state vision and resources to create a high quality built environment that represents the ingenuity, creativity and pride In addition, Charleston has a unique situation in that several inherent throughout the states that they serve.
-This unique relationship can be a strong marketing icon for the entire of Downtown.
+This unique relationship can be a strong marketing icon for the entire state while contributing to the livability and economic vitality Valley Foundation has a demonstrated history of encouraging of Downtown.